Frequently Asked Questions

 All major debit/credit cards and PayPal.
 Payments are processed by PayPro Global.

 The only thing you need is a free TradingView account, which you can create with the help of this guide.
-You may immediately begin using FlowMap.
+You may immediately begin using SubFlow Terminal.

-To use FlowMap, you don't need a paid plan, but be informed there are some limitations, such as not being able to use market scans.
+To use SubFlow Terminal, you don't need a paid plan, but be informed there are some limitations, such as not being able to use market scans.

-For more information check "Are there limitations to FlowMap?".
+For more information check "Are there limitations to SubFlow Terminal?".

 Do your tools work on all charts?

 Unless explicitly stated otherwise, yes.
-FlowMap can be used on all charts available on TradingView.
+SubFlow Terminal can be used on all charts available on TradingView.

-Access to FlowMap is granted immediately after processing your order.
+Access to SubFlow Terminal is granted immediately after processing your order.
 Please allow up to 15 minutes for the process to complete.

-You will find FlowMap by opening up any chart on TradingView, navigating to "Indicators" on above panel and clicking "Invite-only scripts".
+You will find SubFlow Terminal by opening up any chart on TradingView, navigating to "Indicators" on above panel and clicking "Invite-only scripts".

 How do I renew my subscription?